 Oh man, you’ll take a bite out of this baby and literally yell, “what the f*ck!”
 It’s THAT good, like I’m not messing around.
 Topped with orange blossom mousse, this will blow you away!
 I honestly could’ve done without the mousse – I’m basic so I would’ve rather had vanilla gelato with it – but it’s straight up obscene either way.
 I HIGHLY recommend it!

 Alright guys, that’s it for today!
-I really hope you enjoyed reading about my latest nom adventure.
+I really hope you enjoyed reading about my latest nom adventure at Apropoe’s.
 Now, go grab your car keys and drive on over to Harbor East because you NEED to try my favorites at Apropoe’s.
 The cauliflower ravioli and bittersweet chocolate torte will have you crying out for sweet jesus, and you’ll probably die from a (very happy) foodgasm.
 You’re welcome in advance!
 Until next time, frands – bon appétit!